Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Constructing the Squid Game

-{\bf Tug of War.} Compared to the first two levels that were accomplished independently and implemented in parallel, this game assesses the teamwork capabilities across multiple models and the overall effect of their collaboration under random allocation.
-This game involves two teams of three (i.e., the lead debater, supporting debater, and summarizer) debating for a given topic, where both sides engage in multiple rounds of language games, generating arguments, rebuttals, and attempting to steer the consensus of the central issue towards the position they had pre-determined \citep{estornell2024multi}.
-A hybrid judging system, including a superior LLM judge and human experts, is constructed, which determines whether there exists a shift in perspective according to $N$-round debating context and results.
-Furthermore, we add both constraints on the number of total debating rounds and response tokens.
-Specifically, each team is assigned a total output token quota, with reminders of the remaining quota provided in each round, thereby creating a stressful evaluation environment.
-Since different models use different tokenizers, we instead compute the number of characters.
+{\bf $L_3$: Tug of War.} This game assesses the teamwork capabilities across multiple models under random allocation.
+We involve two teams of three (i.e., the lead debater, supporting debater, and summarizer) debating for a given topic, where both sides engage in multiple rounds of language games, generating arguments, rebuttals, and attempting to steer the consensus of the central issue towards the position they had pre-determined \cite{estornell2024multi}.
+A hybrid judging system, including a superior LLM judge \cite{zheng2023judging,li2025generation} and human subjects, is built to determine whether there exists a shift in perspective according to $N$-round debating context and results.
+Furthermore, we add constraints on the number of total debating rounds and response tokens, where each team is assigned a fixed token quota, with reminders of the remaining quota provided in each round, thereby creating a stressful evaluation environment.

-{\bf Marbles.} In the marbles scenario, the players first paired up and were each given ten marbles.
-The game's objective was to gain the other player's marbles through any game of their choice within the given time period.
+{\bf $L_4$: Marbles.} This game's objective was to gain the other player's marbles through any game of their choice within the given time period.
 Inspired by this, we propose an asymmetric knowledge challenge, i.e., instructing the model to design questions that are most advantageous to oneself while targeting the opponent's weaknesses.
 If the respondent answers incorrectly, the questioner gains one chip from the respondent and vice versa.
 The process ends when one side has lost all of its chips or the given number of rounds is reached.
 Note that the results of each round will be fed back to the questioner, enabling it to adjust its question-generation strategy.
-We employ a judging system similar to the tug of war game, where human experts are replaced with a string parsing algorithm.
+We employ a similar judging system to the tug of war game.